 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-At some point, Woodrow was sent on the work detail at the Pasay school.
+In January POWs left the camp for a work detail to build runways at an airfield.
+The detail was known by different names and was called the Las Pinas Detail or the Pasay School Detail.
+It is not known if he was in teh first draft of POWs sent there or if he went there later as a replacement in 1943.
 The POWs on this detail built runways at Nichols Field.
 The POWs on the detail were housed in a school at Pasay School in eighteen rooms.
 30 POWs were assigned to a room.
 The POWs were used to extend and widen runways for the Japanese Navy.
 The plans for this expansion came from the American Army which had drawn them up before the war.
 The Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.

 At six in the morning, the POWs had reveille and “bongo” or count, at 6:15 in detachments of 100 men.
 After this came breakfast which was a fish soup with rice.
 After breakfast, there was a second count of all POWs, which included both healthy and sick, before the POWs marched a mile and a half to the airfield.